iPhone 12 mini Review

 This, along with the slightly faster f/1.6 lens, aids low-light photography.
 This is the area you’ll notice most of the improvements.
 More detail is retained and you get a brighter image, even if you’re not using the multi-exposure Night Mode.

 The ultrawide camera is nice to have and it adds a bit more scope to get creative.
-The snaps aren’t quite at the same quality of the main camera, especially in worse conditions, but I do appreciate having it.
+The snaps aren’t quite at the same quality as the main camera, especially in worse conditions, but I do appreciate having it.

 Related: Best camera phone